 Musical History - Mike Hounshell

-Mike started playing bass guitar professionally in 1975 eleven days after playing the bass for the first time.
+Award winning, Wikipedia listed artist/engineer/producer Mike Hounshell started playing bass guitar professionally at 15.
 After five days of practicing with the band, the other members of his first band invited some guys from one of the other local bands in the area to evaluate his playing.
-So that night the guitar player and drummer from the other band came to the practice.
-The drummer happened to be none other than a young undiscovered Steve Whiteman, who went on to became the lead singer of the legendary band "Kix".
-They said Hounshell played too many wrong notes but Mike went on to play that gig and many many more.
+The drummer/vocalist from the other band happened to be none other than a young undiscovered Steve Whiteman, who went on to became the lead singer of the legendary band "Kix".
+After that Hounshell began constantly playing clubs and concerts in cover bands along the east coast.

 During his senior year in high school Hounshell was selected for the Maryland 1978 All-State Chorus.
 Hounshell graduated from high school with the "Outstanding Music Student Award" and an accompanying music scholarship($25).

 After passing the vocal audition to become attended Frostburg State University Hounshell majored in music.
 There Hounshell played bass in the jazz ensemble, trombone in the marching band, and performed in many vocal ensembles.
 Hounshell engineered and was an artist on both student talent association albums, "Believe It", and "Plateau".

 In 1981 Hounshell released a solo album, "Sometime, Somewhere".
 The single Hounshell put out was featured in the regular rotation on some radio stations.
 The album received generous airplay.
 Since the digital age, it has been made available for download on many web sites by fans of the record.
 The vinyl album is now a collectible.
 Was listed once for $354 on an auction web site.